alyssaw90/event-site/README.md

 ####Code to create a user

 If you want to create more users, replace the placeholders below with your data and place this code below the `models/placeholder.js` file to create a new user.
-Remember that setting `{force: true}` on Sequelize's `.sync()` method will drop all previously created tables. if you want to create another admin user, set the value of `isAdmin` to `true`.
+Remember that setting `{force: true}` on Sequelize's `Sql.sync()` method will drop all previously created tables. if you want to create another admin user, set the value of `isAdmin` to `true`.

 ```JavaScript
 User.sync({force: true})